saikumarsu/tech_test_stack/README.md

 **Base network creation**

-- Local backend configured for terraform statefiles
-- provider configuration for the associated tools
+[backend.tf]Local backend configured for terraform statefiles [provider.tf]provider configuration for the associated tools

+[01_eks_vpc.tf] VPC/Subnets/IG/Routing Table/Routing table configs
-- initialise tf, plan and apply 01_eks_vpc.tf to create the base network.
-This created the VPC, public subnet and private subnets.
+- initialise terraform, plan and apply to create the base network resources including public subnet and private subnets.

 **EKS Cluster creation**

-- 02_eks_cluster.tf & 03_eks_nodes.tf is uing public modules to create the eks cluster in eu-west-1 region. for testing purposes, configured a 2 worker (blue/green) node cluster.

-**IAM role and Security groups**

-- 03_eks_role.tf is updated with IAM role and security group config
+[02_eks_cluster.tf] - Creates IAM role/policies, cluster security groups, and EKS lsuter [03_eks_nodes.tf] - Creates IAM roles/polices for node groups, private keys for nodes groups and eks node groups [04-output.tf] - Creates configmap and auth configs for the cluster [05-iam-role.tf] - This is optional depending on where the kubectl is running and how needs to manage the eks cluster resource.
+I'm uing cloud9 instance and attach this role to manage the eks cluster resources running in the same aws account.

+**Deploy Sample Web-app**

-Sample web app deployment
+[06_web_app.tf] - Sample web app deployment

 One of the java web app is configured to test the deployment, this is recommended to deploy the services through CICD/Helm charts.
 In this the job is configured as terraform resource block is called to deply the microservice.
 Created the docker image and pushed to docker hub as the container registery.
 High availability purposes there are 2 replicas deployed and this can be autoscaled.

-11_web_app.tf

 ![image](https://user-images.githubusercontent.com/34026320/167369367-149f23e6-531a-4063-a0a3-c1180c24fe1d.png)